-baritone, has performed in opera, oratorio and recital throughout the United States and Europe, including Carnegie Hall's Weill Recital Hall in New York, Kennedy Center in Washington, D.C., and the Festival dei Due Mondi in Spoleto, Italy.
-He was an Apprentice Artist with Santa Fe Opera, for whom he appeared on two concert tours of the Southwest.
+Dean Southern, baritone, has performed in opera, oratorio and recital throughout the United States and Europe, including Carnegie Hall's Weill Recital Hall in New York, Kennedy Center in Washington, D.C., and the Festival dei Due Mondi in Spoleto, Italy.

 Dr. Southern is the author of the “Distant Voices” column in Classical Singer magazine.
-The magazine has also published his articles “Practicing 101: Ten Tips for Making the Most of Your Time between Lessons” and the three-part series “Distant Voices: Listening to Singers of the Past.”
+The magazine has also published his articles “Practicing 101: Ten Tips for Making the Most of Your Time between Lessons,” “Practicing with your Mouth Shut,” the three-part series “Distant Voices: Listening to Singers of the Past,” and his interview with legendery mezzo-soprano Christa Ludwig.
 He frequently presents “Distant Voices: Listening to Singers of the Past”—a multimedia guided tour through the first half-century of recorded vocal history—at colleges, universities, and arts organizations across the country.

-Since 2004, he has spent his summers on the faculty of the American Institute of Musical Studies in Graz, Austria, where he teaches voice and gives a series of lectures on historic singers.
-From 2008 to 2012, he taught voice and served as stage director of opera at the University of Miami Frost School of Music in Coral Gables, Florida.
+Since 2004, he has spent his summers on the faculty of the American Institute of Musical Studies in Graz, Austria, where he teaches voice and gives the Henry Pleasants Lecture Series on historic singers.
+From 2008 to 2012, he was an assistant professor at the University of Miami Frost School of Music in Coral Gables, Florida, where he taught voice and vocal pedagogy and served as stage director for Frost Opera Theater.

 He was appointed to CIM's faculty in 2012.